Bsakwa/Huduma-Mart/README.md

 ---

 * As you can see the project is still in it's MVP stage with the most important functionality already in place.
-The search and filter functionality which enables users to access service providers signed up on the platform.
-We are inviting collaborators so that we can take this great project a notch higher.
+The search and filter functionality enables users to access service providers signed up on the platform in any location at any time.
+We are inviting collaborators to chip in with their innovative ideas so that we can take this great project a notch higher.
 The scope of the project remains big but we believe that if we do it one step at a time we will be on the verge of a long overdue technological disruption in Africa's informal sector.

 ## Technical Challenges